alexwlchan/alexwlchan.net/src/_articles/2019/2019-05-13-creating-a-locking-service-in-a-scala-type-class.md

 Robert and I are part of a team building a [storage service], which will eventually be Wellcome’s permanent storage for digital records.
 That includes archives, images, photographs, and much more.

-We're saving files to an Amazon S3 bucket[^1], but Amazon doesn't have a way to lock around writes to S3.
+We're saving files to an Amazon S3 bucket, but Amazon doesn't have a way to lock around writes to S3.
 If more than one process writes to the same location at the same time, there's no guarantee which will win!

 <img src="/images/2019/locking.png" style="width: 327px;" alt="Three workers (orange blobs) trying to write to a single S3 bucket.">